makamoa/hyplex/README.md

 Panel c illustrates the implementation of the semantic segmentation mask on an image of the dataset.

-DataDemo.ipynb provides basic examples of how to use the provided dataset.
+FVgNETDemo.ipynb provides basic examples of how to use the provided dataset.

 #### Hyplex: real-time hypespectral imaging system